xiangmingcai/UMOT/README.md

 For the whole UMOT project, fcs files from Aurora and Xenith were already tested and supported.🔓 The fcs files from other spectral instruments should also work, as long as thr file follows a FCS 3.0/3.1 standard, which is probably the case.

 If you find any bug💔, you may post in the [Issues](https://github.com/xiangmingcai/UMOT/issues).
-Also, feel free to reach out to us with an e-mail if you need specific assistance or if you got any suggestions.
+Also, feel free to reach out to us with an e-mail if you need specific assist or if you got any suggestions.

 Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.
 No data will be sent out, and we do not store any user information.